roelofk/HeartRateRunner/README.md

 ===============================================

 ## Features
+* HEART RATE: shows five colored zones.
+Zone is made thicker when in zone and indicator shows where in the zone you are.
 * TIME: 12/24h mode based on system settings.
 * PACE: pace in km/min or mi/min based on system settings (as average of the last 10 values).
 * AVG PACE: average pace over the whole activity.